Sleighs/youtube-playlist-downloader/README.md

-# yt2mp3-webscraper
+# Youtube Playlist Downloader

-A node.js webscraper that downloads each track of a youtube playlist in mp3 format using puppeteer and youtube mp3 downloader.
+A node.js web scraper that retrieves the information of each track in a youtube playlist and downloads each track using puppeteer and ytdl-core.

 ## Instrutions

 1. Make sure you have FFmpeg installed

 To install FFmpeg:
 - Windows using chocolatey - choco install ffmpeg